Treatment Services

 DOMESTIC VIOLENCE INTERVENTION SERVICES (DVIT)

-Pierce County Alliance provides screening, assessment and treatment services (Levels I and II only) and referrals to perpetrators of intimate partner violence seeking services, whether voluntarily or under the order of a court in the State of Washington.
-Referrals are accepted from courts, attorneys and behavioral health clinicians.
+Pierce County Alliance provides screening, assessment and treatment services (Levels I and II only) and appropriate referrals for perpetrators of intimate partner violence seeking services, whether voluntarily or under the order of a court in the State of Washington.

 ASSISTED OUTPATIENT TREATMENT (AOT)